pfabo/STEMFIE-X/README.md

 - models and teaching aids for subjects focusing on the construction of machine parts
 - teaching and demonstration aids for physics, electronics, sets of experiments, sets for demonstrations of electric motors, kits for sample electric circuits
 - functional mechatronic and electromechanical units – simple plotter, irrigation system, small CNC milling machine ...

+For advanced users, there is a version of [STEMFIE-X based on the CadQuery library (OpenCascade)](https://github.com/pfabo/STEMFIE-X-CadQuery-Edition), which enables the creation of components by programming in Python.

 ### [Installation](https://github.com/pfabo/STEMFIE-X/wiki)
 ### [Documentation](./doc-en/0001_obsah.ipynb) (jupyter notebook)